thecsw/hugo-blog/content/posts/cansec2018.md

 This was the worst system I have ever logged into, ever.
 It was my favorite Arch Linux but it was so slow and stripped down.
-Firstly, all the users\' passwords were updated on all boxes except mine.
-But I couldn\'t change the passwords because the root access was invalid and someone messed with our `/etc/sudoers` file, as the system yelled at me due to unprivileged `uid` changes that the file has suffered.
+Firstly, all the users' passwords were updated on all boxes except mine.
+But I couldn't change the passwords because the root access was invalid and someone messed with our `/etc/sudoers` file, as the system yelled at me due to unprivileged `uid` changes that the file has suffered.
 Took me quite a while to regain root access to the system.
 Before getting the